Akuli/mittari/README.md

 I originally wrote this part in Python, but I rewrote it in C because the Python version always consumed a couple percent of CPU.

-The C program is quite simple, in principle.
-It spawns an `aplay` subprocess and then feeds audio data to its stdin in chunks of 0.1 seconds.
+The C program spawns an `aplay` subprocess and then feeds audio data to its stdin in chunks of 0.1 seconds.
-(The 0.1 can be changed by editing the config file manually.)
+The 0.1 can be changed by editing the config file manually.

-I made sure to properly handle situations where `aplay` or my C program lag:
+I made sure to handle situations where `aplay` or my C program lag:
 - If my C program lags, `aplay` will stop playing for a moment and print a warning.
     This is fine, but unlikely to ever happen in practice.
     My C program only writes a chunk of audio data every 0.1 seconds,